metadatacenter/cedar-manual/docs/_cedar_templates/c2_building_basic_templates.md

 status: In Progress
 ---

-In this chapter, we will provide the reader with a basic understanding on how to create different template resources (i.e., Field, Element, and Template) within the CEDAR workbench.
-These resources can then be shared with other users, published on the Web as JSON-LD, or can be reused within other resources (e.g., reusing an Element resource within a Template resource).
+In this chapter, we provide a basic understanding on how to build a Metadata Template by combining other templating resources (Fields and Elements) within the CEDAR workbench.
+The component templating resources can be shared with other users, published on the Web as JSON Schema, and reused within other Metadata Templates and Elements.